Rigidity in Elliptic Curve Local-Global Principles: Introduction

 Two well-known local-global principles address the following questions.
 Fix a prime number $\ell$. \begin{enumerate}[label=(\Alph*)] \item If $E$ has nontrivial rational $\ell$-torsion locally everywhere, must $E$ have nontrivial rational $\ell$-torsion? \item If $E$ admits a rational $\ell$-isogeny locally everywhere, must $E$ admit a rational $\ell$-isogeny? \end{enumerate} It turns out that the answer to both of these questions is \quotes{no}.
 For instance, consider the elliptic curves over $\Q$ with LMFDB \cite{LMFDB} labels \href{https://www.lmfdb.org/EllipticCurve/Q/11/a/1}{\texttt{11.a1}} and \href{https://www.lmfdb.org/EllipticCurve/Q/2450/i/1}{\texttt{2450.i1}}.
 They are given by the minimal Weierstrass equations

-These curves provide counterexamples to the above questions.
-The curve $E_{\mathtt{11.a1}}$ has nontrivial rational $5$-torsion at every prime of good reduction, but has trivial rational 5-torsion itself.
+These curves provide counterexamples for the above questions.
+The curve $E_{\mathtt{11.a1}}$ has nontrivial rational $5$-torsion at every prime of good reduction but has trivial rational 5-torsion itself.
 The curve $E_{\mathtt{2450.i1}}$ admits a rational $7$-isogeny at every prime of good reduction, but does not admit a rational $7$-isogeny itself.

-Further analysis of these counterexamples reveals some structure.
+Further analysis of the above counterexamples reveals some structure.
 One sees that $E_{\mathtt{11.a1}}$ is isogenous to an elliptic curve $E_{\mathtt{11.a1}}'$ that has nontrivial rational $5$-torsion.
 In addition, the curve $E_{\mathtt{2450.i1}}$ admits a 7-isogeny not over $\Q$, but over $\Q(\sqrt{-7})$.
-With these examples in mind, there is the prospect of interesting local-global principles stemming from questions \ref{K-q} and \ref{S-q}.
+With these examples in mind, there is the prospect of powerful local-global principles stemming from questions \ref{K-q} and \ref{S-q}.

 Indeed, Serge Lang proposed and Katz proved a local-global principle that corresponds to \ref{K-q} and deals more generally with composite level.
-In its statement below, we write \quotes{locally almost everywhere} to mean a mildly relaxed variant of \quotes{locally everywhere}.
-Explicitly, the corresponding local condition is only asserted to hold for a set of prime ideals of density one, in the sense of (\ref{density}) which we shall discuss shortly.
+In its statement below, we write \quotes{locally almost everywhere} to mean a mildly relaxed variant of \quotes{locally everywhere} in which the corresponding local condition is only asserted to hold for a set of prime ideals of density one, in the sense natural density (which we shall define shortly).